IgnacioFleming/react-mentoring-ecommerce-ifleming/README.md

 # React E-commerce Template for Mentoring Program

-A React e-commerce template designed for the Mentoring Program for junior developers, aimed at simulating a real-world work environment and guiding participants through the development of a comprehensive e-commerce project.
+A React e-commerce template designed for the Mentoring Program for React developers, aimed at simulating a real-world work environment and guiding participants through the development of a comprehensive e-commerce project.

 ## Stack